dhruvbalwada/glider-panel-demo/README.md

 # glider-panel-demo
 This repository showcases how [Holoviz](https://holoviz.org/) libraries can be used to build a dashboard to easily visualize [ocean glider](https://en.wikipedia.org/wiki/Underwater_glider) data.
 The scales of ocean observed by gliders are extremely dynamic and contain variability over a large range of scales, hence the interactive visualization process really helps to make faster discovery in the data.

+Everyone will have different data sets, different questions, and hence different visualization and interactivity needs.
+The primariy purpose of this repo is not to make a polished dashboard that works with a single data set, but rather to provide code/notebook examples that can be easily adapted by others to their particular scenarios.

 To see the final dashboard launch the interactive Panel App with MyBinder.org: